Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Mem_Graph_Tutorial/MemGraphTutorial.md

 }
 ```

-**Q:** Based on what you’ve learned so far about strong reference cycles, how would you fix the memory leak currently created for the CrewMember objects.
+**Q:** Based on what you’ve learned so far about strong reference cycles, how would you go about fixing the memory leak currently existing for the CrewMember objects?

 **TODO:**
-- Apply your solution
+- Apply your solution.
 - Run the app again and bring up the Memory Graph Debug tool.

-**RESULTS:**
+- Be prepared to explain the effect of your solution on all reference type instances which were causing memory leaks in the original state of the app.